 2002, I've been updating the information every day but Christmas; so if you see

-Phoenix and Surrounding Counties in Arizona U-Pick Farms and Orchards, by county
+Phoenix and Surrounding Counties in Arizona U-Pick Farms and Orchards in 2023, by county

 Click on the resources drop-down above, if you need a county map

 - Bradley Family Farms - Friesian Groves -

 grapefruit, lemons, oranges, other citrus, tangerines, U-pick and already